 He spread her fair locks on the ground!
 290

 Her bursting blood sounds from her side:

 Her white arm is stained with red.

 Rolling in death she lay.

 The cave re-echoed to her sighs.

-"Peace, said Cuthullin, 293
+" Peace, said Cuthullin, 295

 "To the souls of the heroes!

 "Their deeds were great in fight.

-"Let them ride around me on clouds.
+" Let them ride around me on clouds.

-"Let them shew their features of war.
+" Let them shew their features of war.

-"My soul shall then be firm in danger; 300
+" My soul shall then be firm in danger; 300

-"Mine arm like the thunder of heaven!
+" Mine arm like the thunder of heaven!

 "But be thou on a moon-beam, O Morna!

-"Near the window of my rest;
+" Near the window of my rest;

 "When my thoughts are of peace;

 "When the din of arms is past.
 305

 "Gather the strength of the tribes!

 " Move to the wars of Erin!

 "Attend the car of my battles!

 "Rejoice in the noise of my course!

-"Place three spears by my side: 310
+" Place three spears by my side: 310

-"Follow the bounding of my steeds!
+" Follow the bounding of my steeds!

 "That my soul may be strong in my friends,

 "When battle darkens round the beams of my ste el!"

 As rushes a stream of foam

-From the dark shady steep of Cromla; 315
+From the dark shady steep of Cromla;

 When the thunder is travelling above,

-She fell; her locks were spread on the ground; The blood ran purling down; It was red on her arm of snow.
-"Let me hear no more of the maid," Said the chief of Erin's war.
-"Peace to the souls of the heroes, "Whose strength was great in the strife of swords.
-"Let them move round my chariot in war; "Let me see their ghosts in the clouds of the vales. " My soul shall be fearless in battle; "My arm like the thunder of heaven.
-300 "Be thou as a moon-beam, Morna, "When my sight begins to fail; "When my soul reposes in peace, "And the noise of war subsides.
-"Advance each band; advance the host; † "Equip the great chariot of heroes;
+She fell; her locks were spread on the ground; 290 The blood ran purling down; It was red on her arm of snow.

+" Let me hear no more of the maid,"

+Said the chief of Erin's war.

+" Peace to the souls of the heroes, 295

+" Whose strength was great in the strife of sword ls.

+" Let them move round my chariot in war;

+" Let me see their ghosts in the clouds of the vale es.

+" My soul shall be fearless in battle;

+" My arm like the thunder of heaven.
+300

+"Be thou as a moon-beam, Morna,

+"When my sight begins to fail;

+"When my soul reposes in peace,

+"And the noise of war subsides.

+"Advance each band; advance the host; † 305

+" Equip the great chariot of heroes;

+" Place two spears by my side at once;

+"Raise nobly the shield before me;

+"Attend the bounding steeds on the plain;

+"They move with ease and with speed.
+310

-"Let my soul be strong with joy, "When the battle rages around."
+" Let my soul be strong with joy,

+"When the battle rages around."

-As pours a grey foaming stream From the iron summit of lofty Cromla, While thunder moves along the hills,
+As pours a grey foaming stream

+From the iron summit of lofty Cromla,

+While thunder moves along the hills, 315